>TOPICS

 Vairagya and Abhyasa

 Not only Ishvara Pranidhana but also Vairagya (the ability to let go) counteracts this fixation on the results of our actions.
-However, the narrow focus on the results is unfortunately often a side-effect of our strained concentration on a task.
+Unfortunately, the narrow focus on results is often a side effect of our intense focus on a task.
 For the exercise of the mental upgrade (Abhyasa) to succeed, it is necessary, to let go (Vairagya) of narrowing perspectives and hindering mental concepts.

 When, through Vairagya, a person finally becomes less and less determined by desire, […] his true nature is fully revealed [Sutra 1.16].
 The more open and clear the view of our self becomes, […] the more the ability to let go develops.
 We cannot force this form of freedom by simply ignoring or suppressing wishes and attachments.
 If we do, we can be sure that these forces will find ways to make themselves felt again.
 5

 Both Vairagya and Ishvara Pranidhana help the Yogi to overcome mental and emotional obstacles (Kleshas) on the Yoga path.
-Hence, T. K. V. Desikachar defines Ishvara Pranidhana as accepting our limitations in comparison to the omniscience of God.
+Hence, T. K. V. Desikachar defines Ishvara Pranidhana as the acceptance of our limitations compared to God’s omniscience.
 For Atheists or Agnostics, this could mean recognizing, that the ego only ever allows us to see a tiny part of the whole.

 Mysticism